 - A nuclear scanning test that can identify areas of new bone growth or destruction.
-It can be done to evaluate damage to the bones, find cancer that has spread (metastasized) to the bones, and monitor conditions that can affect the bones (including infection and trauma) - A bone scan can often find a pathology days to months earlier than a regular X-ray test
+It can be done to evaluate damage to the bones, find cancer that has spread (metastasized) to the bones, and monitor conditions that can affect the bones (including infection and trauma). - A bone scan can often find a pathology days to months earlier than a regular X-ray test.

 Fischbach FT, Dunning MB III, eds.
-Man Lippincott Williams and Wilkins, 2009.
+Manual of Laboratory and Diagnostic Tests, 8th ed.
+Philadelphia: Lippincott Williams and Wilkins, 2009.